whereof-thereof/NotReally/_posts/2019-07-03-a-new-website-for-actionaid.markdown

 - A Thousand Plateaus: Capitalism and Schizophrenia, by Gilles Deleuze and Félix Guattari.
 - The Psychic Life of Power, by Judith Butler.

-Also check out [Agile Collective’s write up of the project](https://agile.coop/our-work/action-aid-international/).
-They’re a great bunch, I like them.
+Also check out the project write-ups by [Contentious](https://contentious.ltd/project/actionaid-international/) and [Agile Collective](https://agile.coop/our-work/action-aid-international/).
+They’re all great people to work with.